If you are a physician who would like to explore the numerous non-clinical opportunities open to you, this is the conference for you.

 Q. How much non-clinical opportunity is out there for physicians?

 A. More than you can imagine.
-Our 40+ faculty will be providing information on dozens of non-clinical career paths.
+Our 40+ faculty members who are physicians working non-clinically will be providing inside information on dozens of non-clinical career paths.
 Your biggest challenge will likely be deciding which of many possible roads to follow.

 Q. Do attendees find jobs at the conference?